Foodborne illness: First aid

 - People with chronic diseases.
 Having a chronic condition, such as diabetes or AIDS, or receiving chemotherapy or radiation therapy for cancer, reduces your immune response.

-- Pregnant women.
-Pregnancy alters your immune system, making it harder to fight off infections that may affect you and your developing fetus.
+- Pregnant people.
+Pregnancy alters your immune system, making it harder to fight off infections that may affect you and your developing baby.

 If you develop food poisoning:

 - Avoid anti-diarrheal medications.
-They may slow elimination of organisms or toxins from your system.
+They may slow your body's removal of organisms or toxins from your system.
 If in doubt, check with your doctor about your particular situation.

-Infants or young children should not be given anti-diarrheal medications because of potentially serious side effects.
+Do not give infants or young children anti-diarrheal medications because of potentially serious side effects.

 Foodborne illness often improves on its own within a few days.